victorsette/PUI2016_vsg247/HW4_vsg247/HW4_1_chl557_citibikereview.md

 ### c.
 Chose an appropriate test to test H0 given the type of data, and the question asked.

-I think Pearson Correlation should be good in this case.
+I think Chi-square test should be good in this case, since it is used to compares observed frequencies to expected frequencies.